-Cyprus potatoes can be oval to round in shape, varying in size depending on the specific variety.
-They typically have brown, smooth, blemish-free skin and may have a slightly red appearance due to the mineral-rich red soils that remain on the raw potato.
-Its flesh is yellow and firm and has a rich, earthy and buttery flavor.
+Cyprus potatoes are generally medium to large in size and are oval to round in shape, varying in both size and shape depending on the specific variety.
+The light brown to tan skin is smooth, fairly even, and is covered in dark brown spots with a slightly red appearance due to the mineral-rich red soils that remain on the raw potato.
+Its flesh is deep yellow to gold and is firm, slippery, and dense.
+When cooked, Cyprus potatoes have a rich, earthy, and buttery flavor.

-Cyprus potatoes are available year-round with peak seasons in the fall through winter and again in the spring.
+Cyprus potatoes are available year-round, with peak season in the fall through winter and again in the spring.

-Cyprus potatoes, botanically classified as Solanum tuberosum ‘Cyprus’, are a member of the Solanaceae family.
-Cyprus and Cypriot are general names given to an array of potatoes grown in the red soils of the Island of Cyprus.
+Cyprus potatoes, botanically classified as Solanum tuberosum ‘Cyprus’, are members of the Solanaceae, or nightshade family.
+Also known as Cypriot, Cyprus potatoes is a general name given to describe a number of varieties of potatoes grown on the island of Cyprus.
 The main varieties grown today are Diamant, Marfona, Nicola, Ditta, Accent, Filea, Charlotte, Burren, Obelix, Slaney, and Spunta.
-Cyprus potatoes are still grown on family farms that contain the rich, red alluvial soil, and this soil is what gives the Cyprus potato its unique, earthy taste.
+Cyprus potatoes are known for being grown on family farms that contain rich, red alluvial soil, and this soil is what gives the Cyprus potato its unique, earthy taste.

-Cyprus potatoes contain vitamin C and B6 as well as iron, magnesium, copper, potassium and folic acid.
+Cyprus potatoes contain vitamin C and B6, iron, magnesium, copper, potassium, and folic acid.

-Cyprus potatoes can be roasted, boiled, baked, fried, or steamed.
+Cyprus potatoes are best suited for cooked applications such as roasting, boiling, baking, frying, or steaming.
 In addition to their popularity as a fresh produce item, they are also commonly sold to chip and crisp manufacturers.
 A multitude of Cyprus varieties exist and are grown specifically to meet the needs of varying markets and potato preferences.
 Marfona and Cara are ideal as a baking potato.
 Belgian and German markets prefer a good salad potato such as Charote, Annabella, Nicola, and Filea.
 When a floury potato is desired, Slaney and Cara are an excellent choice.
 Cyprus potatoes pair well mint, parsley, pesto, tomatoes, garlic, onions, lemon, roast lamb, olive oil, white pepper, coriander, oregano, and feta cheese.
 Do not refrigerate or store Cyprus potatoes in direct sunlight.
-Cyprus potatoes will keep for up to two weeks in a cool, dry, and dark place.
+They will keep up to two weeks when stored in a cool, dry, and dark place.

-There has been an onset of other growers not in Cyprus growing and distributing Cyprus potatoes.
-This has inspired the Cyprus Potato Marketing Board to push for a focus on referring to the potatoes as “red soil potatoes” rather than Cyprus to create demand for Cyprus potatoes that are grown in the islands unique soils only.
+There has been an onset of other growers outside of Cyprus cultivating and distributing potatoes under the Cyprus name.
+This has inspired the Cyprus Potato Marketing Board to push for a focus on referring to the potatoes as “red soil potatoes” rather than Cyprus to create demand for Cyprus potatoes that are grown in the island’s unique soils only.
 This red soil is important because it is known in places like the United Kingdom as the reason the Cyprus potato has its distinct, earthy flavor.
 On the island of Cyprus, this red soil is brought from the center of the island out to the coast just to grow these potatoes.

-Cyprus potatoes originated on the island of Cyprus located in the eastern Mediterranean Sea.
-Cyprus is the third largest island in the Mediterranean and a member of the European Union.
-The seed potatoes used to grow Cyprus potatoes mainly come out of Holland with a small amount coming from Scotland.
-Cyprus potatoes have long been almost exclusively grown in Cyprus and are the number one export crop of Cyprus today.
+Cyprus potatoes originated on the island of Cyprus, which is the third largest island located in the eastern Mediterranean Sea.
+The seed potatoes used to grow Cyprus potatoes mainly come from Holland, and a small amount comes from Scotland.
+Cyprus potatoes are almost exclusively grown in Cyprus and are the number one export crop of Cyprus today.
 Cyprus potatoes are distributed throughout Europe and are particularly popular in the United Kingdom, Greece, Ukraine, and Russia.